longcipher/sui-indexer/README.md

 # Sui Indexer Framework

-**A high-performance, modular blockchain indexer for the Sui network with real-time event monitoring and comprehensive DeFi protocol support**
+**A high-performance, modular blockchain indexer for the Sui network with real-time event monitoring and customizable data processing**

 ## ✨ Features